kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(ii\) Request a hearing, in which case a complaint shall be filed with the hearing docket clerk.

 \(h\) Request for a hearing.
 Any person charged with a violation may request a hearing, pursuant to paragraph (f)(3) or paragraph (g)(2)(ii) of this section, to be conducted in accordance with the procedures in subpart G of this part.
-A person requesting a hearing shall file a written request for a hearing with the hearing docket clerk, using the appropriate address set forth in §13.210(a) of this part, and shall mail a copy of the request to the agency attorney.
+A person requesting a hearing shall file a written request for a hearing with the hearing docket clerk, using the appropriate address set forth in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.210   Filing of documents.|§13.210]](a) of this part, and shall mail a copy of the request to the agency attorney.
 The request for a hearing may be in the form of a letter but must be dated and signed by the person requesting a hearing.
 The request for a hearing may be typewritten or may be legibly handwritten.

 \(i\) *Hearing.* If the person charged with a violation requests a hearing pursuant to paragraph (f)(3) or paragraph (g)(2)(ii) of this section, the original complaint shall be filed with the hearing docket clerk and a copy shall be sent to the person requesting the hearing.
 The procedural rules in subpart G of this part apply to the hearing and any appeal.
 At the close of the hearing, the administrative law judge shall issue, either orally on the record or in writing, an initial decision, including the reasons for the decision, that contains findings or conclusions on the allegations contained, and the civil penalty sought, in the complaint.

 \(j\) *Appeal.* Either party may appeal the administrative law judge's initial decision to the FAA decisionmaker pursuant to the procedures in subpart G of this part.
-If a party files a notice of appeal pursuant to §13.233 of subpart G, the effectiveness of the initial decision is stayed until a final decision and order of the Administrator have been entered on the record.
+If a party files a notice of appeal pursuant to [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.233   Appeal from initial decision.|§13.233]] of subpart G, the effectiveness of the initial decision is stayed until a final decision and order of the Administrator have been entered on the record.
 The FAA decisionmaker shall review the record and issue a final decision and order of the Administrator that affirm, modify, or reverse the initial decision.
 The FAA decisionmaker may assess a civil penalty but shall not assess a civil penalty in an amount greater than that sought in the complaint.

 \(k\) *Payment.* A person shall pay a civil penalty by sending a certified check or money order, payable to the Federal Aviation Administration, to the agency attorney.

 \(l\) *Collection of civil penalties.* If an individual does not pay a civil penalty imposed by an order assessing civil penalty or other final order, the Administrator may take action provided under the law to collect the penalty.

 \(m\) A party may seek review only of a final decision and order of the FAA decisionmaker involving a violation of the Federal aviation statute or the Federal hazardous materials transportation law.
-Judicial review is in the United States Court of Appeals for the District of Columbia Circuit or the United States court of appeals for the circuit in which the party resides or has the party's principal place of business as provided in §13.235 of this part.
+Judicial review is in the United States Court of Appeals for the District of Columbia Circuit or the United States court of appeals for the circuit in which the party resides or has the party's principal place of business as provided in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.235   Judicial review of a final decision and order.|§13.235]] of this part.
 Neither an initial decision or an order issued by an administrative law judge that has not been appealed to the FAA decisionmaker, nor an order compromising a civil penalty action, may be appealed under any of those sections.

 \(n\) *Compromise.* The FAA may compromise the amount of any civil penalty imposed under this section, under 49 U.S.C.
 5123(e), 46031(f), 46303(b), or 46318 at any time before referring the action to the United States Attorney General, or the delegate of the Attorney General, for collection.